Finite symmetry groups in physics: Field theories

-The former is known as the flyby anomaly \cite{flyby}, and it is claimed by Hafele \cite{Hafele} that this anomaly can be entirely explained by the finite speed of propagation of the gravitational field of a massive rotating object.
-The latter goes by many names, and many proposals have been made for theoretical explanations for the observed effect, most notably the hypotheses of (a) dark matter, or (b) modified Newtonian dynamics, or MOND \cite{Milgrom1,Milgrom2,Milgrom3,MOND,MOND2}.
-As far as I am aware, however, there is no proposed explanation that takes into account either the finite speed of propagation of the gravitational field, or the very fast rotation of the super-massive black hole (or other objects) at the centre of the galaxy.
+The other is at the edges of galaxies, in which the gravitational attraction of the galactic centre can take hundreds of thousands of years to reach the outer edges.
+Many proposals have been made for theoretical explanations for the observed effects, most notably the hypotheses of (a) dark matter, or (b) modified Newtonian dynamics, or MOND \cite{Milgrom1,Milgrom2,Milgrom3,MOND,MOND2}.
+Indeed, Yahalom \cite{Yahalom} proposes an explanation of these astronomical observations based entirely on the finite speed of propagation of the gravitational field.
+In this work, it appears to be unnecessary to take into account the very fast rotation of the super-massive black hole (or other objects) at the centre of the galaxy.

-The proposed finite model permits a separation of the $SL(3,\mathbb R)$ symmetries of gravitational space from the $SO(3,1)$ symmetries of electromagnetic spacetime, and therefore permits a macroscopic theory of gravity that is independent of time, and therefore independent of the finite speed of light.
-But to do that it requires the symmetry group of the gravitating body to be extended from $SO(3)$ to $SL(3,\mathbb R)$.
+The proposed finite model permits a separation of the $SL(3,\RR)$ symmetries of gravitational space from the $SO(3,1)$ symmetries of electromagnetic spacetime, and therefore permits a macroscopic theory of gravity that is independent of time, and therefore independent of the finite speed of light.
+But to do that it requires the symmetry group of the gravitating body to be extended from $SO(3)$ to $SL(3,\RR)$.
 In other words, the centre of the galaxy must be regarded as a rapidly rotating fluid rather than a solid object.
 Given that a typical galaxy has many billions of stars, this is surely a reasonable hypothesis to make.

-The general principle of relativity says that it makes no difference to the theory whether the group $SL(3,\mathbb R)$ is attached to the galactic centre or to the periphery, so that we can interpret the theory either way.
+The general principle of relativity says that it makes no difference to the theory whether the group $SL(3,\RR)$ is attached to the galactic centre or to the periphery, so that we can interpret the theory either way.
 The latter interpretation seems to be closely related to the dark matter hypothesis: that is the galactic centre is regarded as a Newtonian point mass, and all the otherwise unexplained behaviour of the outer stars must then be due to some `dark matter halo' surrounding the galaxy.
-But perhaps the assumption of a Newtonian point mass at the centre of the galaxy is unrealistic?
+The former interpretation is more closely related to the MOND hypothesis: that there is some new unexplained gravitational force, that can only be observed when the Newtonian gravitational field is extremely weak.